 Problem Behaviors in Your Meeting Infographic

 We've all been a part of or led difficult meetings.
-Having an effective meeting where everyone stays on track and you leave with action items.
 We've collected common problem behaviors we face in meetings and tips on how to deal with them.
 Use these in your next meeting and see the improvement.
 You can also download the complete infographic here.

 Always comes into a meeting late, making lots of noise, stopping the meeting and wants to be caught up on what they’ve missed.